apache/cordova-docs/docs/en/edge/cordova/events/events.deviceready.md

 This is a very important event that every Cordova application should use.

 Cordova consists of two code bases: native and JavaScript.
-While the native code is loading, a custom loading image is displayed.
-However, JavaScript is only loaded once the DOM loads.
-This means your web application could, potentially, call a Cordova JavaScript function before it is loaded.
+While the native code loads, a custom loading image displays.
+However, JavaScript only loads once the DOM loads.
+This means your web application may potentially call a Cordova JavaScript function before the corresponding native code is available.

 The Cordova `deviceready` event fires once Cordova has fully loaded.
-After the device has fired, you can safely make calls to Cordova function.
+After the device has fired, you can safely make calls to Cordova APIs.

-Typically, you will want to attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.
+Applications typically attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.

-This event behaves differently from others in that any event handler registered after the event has been fired will have its callback function called immediately.
+The `deviceready` event behaves somewhat differently from others.
+Any event handler registered after the `deviceready` event fires has its callback function called immediately.

 Supported Platforms
 -------------------